-To find a collector near you, enter your zip-code at lamprecycle.org.
-Read more about what can be recycled below.
+To find a collection site near you, enter your zip-code at lamprecycle.org.

 Mercury-Containing Light Bulbs Must Be Recycled